sharangahirekar1/sql-web-editor/README.md

 ### Todos ###
-  When user opens app for first time, he must be prompted for user, password, and database name.
-Once the authentication and connection is successfully then only he must be shown to querying window.
+  <span style="color:green">~~When user opens app for first time, he must be prompted for user, password, and database name.
+Once
+  the authentication and connection is successfully then only he must be shown to querying window.~~ (done) </span>

-  When user clicks to change database, a modal must open after successfully changing the database showing the tables in the database.
+  <span style="color:green">~~When user clicks to change database, a modal must open after successfully changing the database
+  showing the tables in the database.~~ (done) </span>

+  <span style="color:red">Creating a button to create a new database, on clicking it must open modal to enter the table name </span>

+  <span style="color:red">Creating a button to create a new table, on clicking it must open modal to enter the details and selecting
+  the database to which the table must be added </span>

+  <span style="color:green">~~On clicking on a table in the databases, it should automatically get top 5 or 10 results for that table in
+  results.~~ </span>